ulrikagarisone/portfolio/src/content/experiments/uxnotebook5.md

 ## Context
 **Location:** Lille train station (France), evening
-**Situation:** Belgian traveler unable to quickly purchase ticket due to unfamiliar interface flow and unclear options.
+**Situation:** International traveler unable to quickly purchase ticket due to unfamiliar interface flow and unclear options.

 ## The UX Problem
 Critical differences in purchase logic between countries are not visually explained, leading to: